 If you are taking the cartridges in a carry on bag you will have no problems getting them through the airport security checkpoint.

 Can you take a straight razor on a plane?

-For obvious reasons, under no circumstances can you bring any form of cut-throat or barber’s razor in hand luggage, even if your name is Sweeney Todd.
+For obvious reasons, in today’s security conscious world, under no circumstances can you bring any form of cut-throat or barber’s razor in hand luggage.
+That would apply even if your name is Sweeney Todd.
 It is easy to see that these would be considered something of a security hazard, well these days anyway.